kuba22z/SnakeWeb/README.md

 # SnakeWeb (March 2021)

-A hobby project in which the game Snake was implemented.
+A hobby project which implements the game Snake.